MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

 ### Conclusion

 Our intention throughout this project has been to offer potential solutions to the project partner which they can use for future iterations of the product if they wish to do so.
-To that end, we have been able to succcessfully implement our solutions for the project partner.
+To that end we have been able to succcessfully implement our solutions, and we look forward to seeing where Muzziball goes in the future.